fneum/broad-ranges/README.md

 - "if we accept very slightly higher costs - insignificantly so in the big scheme of things - the flexibility to build an energy network that is politically acceptable increases substantially" @jmkorhon_en

-- "Spanning a space of options for society and politics to work in instead of single least-cost-model-oitcomes.
+- "Spanning a space of options for society and politics to work in instead of single least-cost-model-outcomes.
 Should be a benchmark method for every study in my opinion." @alxrdk

 - "bridging optimization modeling and actual, messy real-world decision making" @EmilDimanchev